Simulating COVID-19 at large scale

 - At Wuhan Center for Disease Control & Prevention, China International Joint Research Center of Green Communications and Networking: Professor Xiaohu Ge

-This work has been recently funded by Instituto de Salud Carlos III, Ministry of Health and Innovation under the COV20/00935.
-Additionally, this work has been partially funded by the Spanish Ministry of Science and Education under the MEC 2011/00003/001, TIN2010-16497 and TIN2016-79637-P contracts.
+This project has been recently funded by Instituto de Salud Carlos III, Ministry of Health and Innovation under the COV20/00935 and the Spanish Supercomputing Network (RES) under project BCV-2020-3-0008, Simulating COVID-19 propagation at a European-level.
+Additionally, this work has been partially funded by the Spanish Ministry of Science and Innovation Project New Data Intensive Computing Methods for High-End and Edge Computing Platforms (DECIDE).
+Ref.
+PID2019-107858GB-I00.
 We also would like to thank Agencia Estatal de Meteorología (AEMET) for providing meteorological data of Spain.

 The list of projects developed in ARCOS research group can be accessed here.